 This is a post I wrote over a decade ago – I’m not sure when, although I think I could work it out from the State of the Union references.
 I pulled the content from The Wayback Machine, from a long-ago deployment of my site.
-It’s being replicated here mostly because I wanted to preserve my please with regard to education and energy research.
+It’s being replicated here mostly because I wanted to preserve my pleas with regard to education and energy research.

 I’d add commentary to my own open letter, but … meh, I think I’ll leave it here.
 Let’s just agree that some of it is outdated (and probably slightly jingoistic, albeit trying to be kind).